Privacy & Fees Policies

 Dr Andrew Campbell-Lloyd and/or his staff may request, record and retain personal details and information, some of which may be sensitive in nature.
 This is done to ensure the provision of safe and appropriate health care, however, in collecting such information, we are bound by the Australian Privacy Principles (AAP1-13).

 The Privacy Act 1988 regulates how all private sector health service providers handle your information.
-According to the Privacy Amendment (Enhancing Privacy Protection) Act 2012 which replaces The Privacy Act of 1988, there are 13 principles by which we are bound, and which can be provided in full at your request.
+According to the Privacy Amendment (Enhancing Privacy Protection) Act 2012 which replaces The Privacy Act of 1988, there are 13 principles by which we are bound.

 This document constitutes a summary of the ways in which we use your information.
 It is important that you understand how we use your information, especially as it relates to sensitive information including confidential disclosures, images, results and details of treatment (APP1).

 We require that you provide consent for us to collect and retain your personal information (APP5) as part of our commitment to your care.
-Provision of your personal information and engagement with us for medical services, is taken as consent to the collection and retention of your data.
+Provision of your personal information and engagement with us for medical services is taken as consent to the collection and retention of your data.
+We are legally obliged to retain any collected data relating to the provision of medical care.
+Clinical files, once created, cannot be deleted.
 Your sensitive information will only be collected where necessary to allow us to provide the appropriate level of care.

 The information we collect includes (APP3):